Explore Otago Peninsula Reserves: Discover Wildlife and Scenic Beauty at Taiaroa Head

 Historical Landmarks and Structures

-Nearby, Fort Taiaroa showcases the area's military heritage, established over a century ago to protect against potential threats from Tsarist Russia.
-It houses the only Armstrong Disappearing Gun still in working condition, preserving a unique piece of history.
+Nearby, Fort Taiaroa reflects the area’s military heritage, established in the late 19th century to guard against potential threats.
+It houses the only working Armstrong Disappearing Gun, a unique piece of history.
+Positioned beneath the albatross colony, the fort offers insights into military strategies from World War II and earlier conflicts.

 Frequently Asked Questions